Paulossd/pharmaceutical_properties_and_environmental_fate/README.md

 Class-level and compound-level concentration estimates are calculated only when the predefined minimum-data criteria are satisfied.

 Quantiles are calculated using the **type-7 quantile estimator** implemented in R.

+Two additional descriptive analyses are derived from the harmonised half-life records: a redox contrast (the ratio of anoxic to aerobic median half-life per compound, `Table_SM_2.12`) and a provenance stratification (the composition of field-, laboratory-, and database-derived records, and the ratio of database-derived to measured median half-life, resolved by compartment and therapeutic class, `Table_SM_2.13`).
+Both are computed only where the required paired or minimum-count data are available, without imputation, and are kept separate from the censored concentration datasets.

 The complete harmonisation, censoring, aggregation, screening, and statistical procedures are defined in the manuscript and associated Supplementary Material.